July 7, 2022

 Use Curtains or Blinds

 In addition to insulation, curtains and blinds can also help to keep cool air in and hot air out.
 By closing them during the day, you can block out the sun’s heat and prevent your home from getting too warm.
-To maximize their efficiency, choose curtains or blinds that are light-colored, thick, close-fitting, and made from a material that doesn’t allow heat to pass through easily.
+To maximize their efficiency, choose curtains or blinds carefully.
+This means light-colored, thick, close-fitting, and made from a material that doesn’t allow heat to pass through easily.
+This is one of the easiest ways to make your AC more energy efficient.

 Work With the Pros

-Improving the efficiency of your AC unit doesn’t have to be hard.
+Making your AC more energy efficient doesn’t have to be hard.
 With a little bit of effort, you can make a big difference in how much energy it uses.
 However, if you want to maximize its efficiency, it’s best to work with the pros.

 company icon